Leadership

 Bulletins Help Worship Happen

-Worship is powerful, but sometimes we need a catalyst to help us get into the right frame of heart and mind for worship, something to help us turn our thoughts toward God.
 Worship Bulletins help us do just that.
 They beckon us to seek the Lord.
 They invite us to meditate on His Word.
 They remind us of the price God paid for us through Jesus.

 Welcoming Different Abilities